zzxwill/odps/intl.en-US/User Guide/MapReduce/Program Example/WordCount samples.md

 ## Prerequisites {#section_bjk_nxg_vdb .section}

-1. Prepare the Jar package of the test program.
-Assume the package is named mapreduce-examples.jar.
-The local storage path is data\\resources.
+1. Prepare a Jar package of the test program.
+Assume the package is named mapreduce-examples.jar,and the local storage path is data\\resources.
     -   Create tables:

         ```